sdutrapereira/playfair/Introduction/Introduction.md

 :::

-Nevertheless, it went largely unnoticed and had little to no impact on how quantitative information was represented in thew 19th century.
-It would take more than 150 years for data visualisation to become part of the informational landscape in books, newspapers, and the media more broadly.
+Nevertheless, it went largely unnoticed and had little influence on how quantitative information was presentend in the 19th century.
+It would take more than 150 years for data visualisation to become part of the informational landscape in books and newspapers.

-Although Playfair’s graphs have often been discussed in the history of statistics, design, and data visualization, a comprehensive historical study of his sources, intellectual aims, and the possible reasons why his innovative method of conveying quantitative information was long overlooked has yet to be written. [^friendly_citation]
+Although Playfair’s graphs have often been discussed in the history of statistics, design, and data visualization, a historical study of his sources, intellectual aims and the possible reasons why his innovative method of conveying quantitative information was long overlooked has yet to be written. [^friendly_citation]

 [^friendly_citation]: See [@friendly_history_2021].

-In an effort to understand the historical reasons for Playfair’s limited impact, this Jupyter Book examines his works, reconstructs his graphs using Python, explores his historical sources, interpreting the numerical data that underpinned his visualizations.
-The motivation behind this project is to demonstrate how modern data analysis and visualisation techniques can enhance our understanding of historical sources.
+In an effort to understand the historical reasons for Playfair’s limited impact on his aimed audience, this Jupyter Book examines his works, reconstructs his graphs using Python, explores his historical sources, interpreting the numerical data that underpinned his visualizations.
+The motivation behind this jupyter book is to demonstrate how modern data visualisation techniques can enhance our understanding of  quantitative sources, helping historians to answer their question.

 If you are a historian and less digital humanist, don't worry this Jupyter Book is designed especially for you.
 The code is explained step by step and serves purely as a tool to explore the subject.
 If you simply wish to see the results and visualisations, you can press the play button to run the examples.
 The primary focus is on studying Playfair’s graphs, not on learning to code ;)